 If you opt to offer payment plans to your customers, you must be prepared to take action immediately if a credit card payment fails.
-Sending automated emails will only go so far as nearly 85% of these automated requests are ignored.
+Sending automated emails will only go so far as nearly 85% of these automated requests are ignored according to our data.

-We will help you to go over the critical numbers that tell you your churn rate and what that actually means for your business.
+We will help you to go over the critical numbers that tell you your churn rate and what that actually means for your online learning business.